 You will be encouraged to take deep breaths and cough after your surgery.
-This exercise will help keep secretions in your lung from accumulating.
-When fluids accumulate, it can cause pneumonia, or a condition called postoperative atelectasis.
-You will be given a device called an incentive Spirometer to help with deep breathing.
+This exercise will help keep secretions in your lung from accumulating and develop into pneumonia.
+You will be given a device called an Incentive Spirometer to help with deep breathing.
 It is best to use it 5-10 times every hour when awake for the first few postoperative days.
 Make yourself cough after each use.
 The respiratory therapist or nurse will show you how to use it.